View Marianne’s poster presentation about her project here.

 Project: Equitable Access to SUD Funding to Address Racial Disparities

 Marianne Gibson is a visionary leader, policy professional, and technical expert with a specific interest in promoting policies and programs that support primary prevention through strengthening systems that address health-related social needs.
-During her 18 months as an Addiction Policy Scholar, she transitioned through several roles with the State of Maryland to her current position leading the National Governors Association’s (NGA) behavioral health portfolio.
+During her 18 months as an Center for Addiction and Public Policy Scholar, she transitioned through several roles with the State of Maryland to her current position leading the National Governors Association’s (NGA) behavioral health portfolio.

 At NGA, she supports the governor’s offices by providing best practices that promote behavioral health.
 In partnership with the O’Neill Institute at Georgetown Law, her team spearheaded the development of a roadmap for states titled, “Implementing a Continuum of Care to Prevent Overdose.”
 This roadmap included 17 actionable policy recommendations organized by five pillars that states can take to prevent overdose and overdose death.
 Work will continue in 2024 to support states with operationalizing recommendations from the roadmap.